MichaelMireku/INTERNET1.5/README.md

 Conclusion

 Internet 1.5 is the most advanced decentralized storage protocol, ensuring permanent, censorship-resistant, and self-sustaining data storage.
 By combining Solana smart contracts, P2P storage, and AI-driven redundancy, it surpasses all existing storage solutions.

-The next step is implementing the PoR protocol, launching the testnet, and onboarding storage providers to build the next generation of permanent data storage.

----

-This is the first full draft.
-Next, I'll generate a technical flowchart to visualize how the system operates.

-Does this fully meet your vision?
-Let me know any edits, additions, or refinements before I move to the implementation phase!